tommct/spikingthesis/contents/introduction.md

 ## Animals evolved spikes, not continuous functions.

-But animals did not evolve signaling networks that use continuously-valued functions.
+But animals did not evolve signaling networks that continuously use real-valued functions.
 They evolved spikes.

-This implies, therefore, that communicating via spikes must be more beneficial to animals than communicating real-values.
+Neurons that emit continuous, real-value functions is illustrated in {numref}`fig-TODO`.

 ### How biological cells compute